dbess1/bloggin/README.md

 # bloggin
-This is for a local neighborhood blog
+This is for a local neighborhood blog.
+They post every week.